0x23/WaveSimulator2D/README.md

 ###  Image Scene Decsription Usage ###

-The simulation scenes are given as an 8Bit RGB image with the following channel semantics:
+When using the 'StaticImageScene' class the simulation scenes can given as an 8Bit RGB image with the following channel semantics:
 * Red:   The Refractive index times 100 (for refractive index 1.5 you would use value 150)
 * Green: Each pixel with a green value above 0 is a sinusoidal wave source.
 The green value defines its frequency.
 * Blue:  Absorbtion field.
 Larger values correspond to higher dampening of the waves, use graduated transitions to avoid reflections